AchiniKarunasinghe/testCICD/README.md

 # testCICD
-This is CI CD practice repository
+This is a CI CD practice repository
+This includes all the learning practice materials of the IBM CI/CD Certification.